Frequently Asked Questions About the Program

 Do girls have to be runners?
 No. Girls on the Run is for everyone — even those who don’t like to run.
 The program is noncompetitive and focuses on developing a healthy attitudes and habits.
 Girls are encouraged to walk or run the laps during the workouts and progress at their own speed in an ultra-positive environment.

 What does the program cost?
 Building confidence and helping girls take the valuable first step toward a lifetime of health and wellness is priceless, but there are real costs associated with operating a nonprofit organization and delivering a program to 1,900 girls across the Heartland each year.
-Thanks to contributions from community agencies and aggressive fundraising, GOTR tuition ranges between $15 and $80 at sites across the state.
+Thanks to contributions from community agencies and aggressive fundraising, GOTR tuition ranges between $15 and $100 at sites across the state.
 Significantly reduced rates are offered at Title 1 schools and for girls with legitimate, documented need.
 GOTR-Nebraska’s tuition includes: program T-shirt; backpack; curriculum supplies; and insurance.
-The GOTR 5K package entry (for GOTR girl and her Run Buddy) ranges between $30 and $40 and includes: finisher’s medal for GOTR girls; 5K shirt (if registered by deadline) for GOTR girl and Run Buddy; 5K giveaways.
+The GOTR 5K package entry (for GOTR girl and her Run Buddy) ranges between $30 and $40 and includes: finisher’s medal for GOTR girls; 5K shirt or other GOTR-branded souvenir item (if registered by deadline) for GOTR girl and Run Buddy; 5K giveaways.

-Think that’s a great deal?
-It is!
 Through the generosity of individuals, corporations, foundations, special events, grants and other projects, we’re able to subsidize more than 40 percent of participants.
 We appreciate the generosity of parents and others who support GOTR-Nebraska and girls in the area with donations.

 GOTR-Nebraska is committed to ensuring the program is affordable and accessible to all girls, regardless of their family’s ability to pay.
 Assistance is available for girls with genuine need, and we offer reduced rates for eligible Title 1 schools.
 We are committed to raise funds so that every girl who wants to participate can.
 Donations are tax-deductible.